arcana-network/docs.arcana/docs/solvers/solver-dashboard.md

 ### Select Solver

-There can be one or more solvers configured to run using the same wallet account.
-You can view the solvers associated with the wallet account on the top right.
-If there are multiple solvers, make sure you select the one you need to view or configure.
+You can manage one or more solvers with your registered EOA account.
+Select the solver you want to view or configure by clicking on the dropdown on the top right next to the address.

-The landing page shows the settings and usage data for the selected solver.
+The landing page shows the settings and solver usage data for the selected solver.

 <figure markdown="span">
     <img alt="Solver Selection" class="an-screenshots " src="{{config.extra.arcana.img_dir}}/solver_db_solverinfo.{{config.extra.arcana.img_png}}"/>